The research and demonstration house is a 1 1/2 story, 800 square foot home plus workshop.

 Since 2013, advisors and volunteers have helped Harmony Habitat shape our organization, including the planning of this project.
 Collaboration between Harmony Habitat and a private home owner (Harmony Habitat’s Co-Director, Tatha Cornish), is enabling construction of the research and demonstration house.
 She is providing the land and covering the cost of construction.

-Building a house to meet this unprecedented combination of criteria for the first time is a time consuming and expensive endeavour for a private individual.
+Building a house to meet this criteria for the first time is a time consuming and expensive endeavour for a private individual.
 Among the extra costs involved there is extensive research and consultation, and the expense of sourcing non mainstream products and innovating their use.
 Building on an island during a building boom and pandemic adds some extra challenge as well.

 To help use make sure we can achieve as many of our criteria as possible, some of the project’s product and service providers are providing product discounts or donations.